Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

-- The AP-24 Whitening Toothpaste contain 1100 ppm fluoride.
+- The AP-24 Whitening Toothpaste contains 1100 ppm fluoride.
 And the Anti-Plaque 1500 ppm.

 - What is it within the paste that makes it effective at whitening teeth?
 Is there one particular component or is it that this paste is more abrasive on the tooth surface than others?

 - Hydrated silica is used in the AP-24 whitening toothpaste as a mild abrasive.
 Hydrated silica is mild to the teeth and gums, and will not erode enamel.
 Alumina is used in the AP-24 whitening toothpaste as a mild abrasive and a polishing agent.
 A polishing agent is designed to produce smooth surface.
 Alumina is also mild to the teeth and gums, and will not erode enamel.
 Tetra sodium pyrophosphate is used in the AP-24 whitening toothpaste as a tartar control agent.
 Published laboratory studies show these agents retard tartar in the mouth.
 Our toothpaste does not contain peroxides, which a lot of whitening toothpaste contain.
-Peroxides bleach teeth, but at the same time they can weaken tooth enamel.
-When tooth enamel is weakened teeth are more likely to be affected by acid containing and colored drinks/food sources such as coffee, tea, smoke, red wine and berries, hereby leading to discoloration.
-AP-24 Whitening toothpaste brightens, lighten, and remove stain without harsh peroxides and cleansers.
+Peroxides bleach teeth, but at the same time, they can weaken tooth enamel.
+When tooth enamel is weakened teeth are more likely to be affected by acid containing and coloured drinks/food sources such as coffee, tea, smoke, red wine and berries, hereby leading to discolouration.
+AP-24 Whitening toothpaste brightens, lighten, and remove stains without harsh peroxides and cleansers.
 So no it does not bleach.

 - I see the recommended usage time is within 6 months compared to many other pastes that are 12, is there a reason for this?